top of page

 A fascinating press photo, published on 3 June 1940 in a US newspaper.
 This is an artful construction, with dome of St Paul's in background (so audience clear it is London), neat pyramid arrangement of rifles.
 The caption describes how 'an expert rifleman (left) demonstrates to London office workers the principles of rifle shooting'.
 An enthralled audience watches him explain the bolt of a .303 SMLE rifle.
 Note the contrast between the 'working class' instructor and the main female character in silk dress.
 The others hold what seem to be .22 BSA Martini rifles which, it is claimed, they have 'brought to work with them because they had planned on the noontime instruction in defence'.
 It is claimed 'All are enrolled in home defence corps ... which apparently means to include the women'.
 The headline is 'They'll shoot the Chuters' explaining their main purpose is to engage enemy parachute landings.

 The 'broomstick army' has become an iconic image of the LDV / Home Guard.
 It has come to symbolise the apparent ridiculous nature of the organisation.
-Yet at the time it was standard practice for the regular army to drill in such a way (only they did it in the privacy of barrack squares).
-Significantly, this photograph is from the US Embassy collection -reflecting the use of such images to encourage the USA to support the British war effort.
+Yet in the same period it was standard practice for the regular army to drill in such a way (only they did it in the privacy of barrack squares and images of this would have been more worrying).
+The most frequently-reproduced photographs of the 'broomstick army' are of the Doncaster Civi-Corps.
+This was not actually part of the LDV/Home Guard but was designed to introduce young men, registered for national service but not yet called up, to army drill.
+Significantly, this photograph is from the US Embassy collection -reflecting the use of such images to encourage the USA to provide supplies for the British war effort.
 (Chronicle).

-One of a series of propaganda photographs taken at Dorking in December 1940 to now present the image of a well-equipped Home Guard defending their locality.
-We may presume the Bren gun and Thompson sub-machine gun were quickly removed from the self-conscious models after the photo-shot was completed!
-(H5844)
+One of a series of propaganda photographs taken at Brockham, near Dorking, Surrey in December 1940 to now present the image of a well-equipped Home Guard defending their locality.
+We may presume the Bren gun and Thompson sub-machine gun were quickly removed from the self-conscious models after the photo-shoot was completed!
+They probably came from the Home Guard Training School at Dorking which received sample weapons in advance of regular Home Guard issue (and Bren guns remained rare in the Home Guard).
+(H5844).
+See more Dorking photos HERE.

-Another of the December 1940 propaganda series from Dorking.
-This carefully-crafted image reinforces the idea of he Home Guard defending hearth and home.
+Another of the December 1940 propaganda series from Brockham, near Dorking, where the Home Guard training school had an advance issue of a Thompson for familiarisation training.
+This carefully-crafted image reinforces the idea of the Home Guard defending hearth and home.
 The World War One veteran sits at the kitchen table smoking his pipe whilst cleaning a Thompson SMG.
 His approving wife sits behind him calmly knitting.
 The overall atmosphere is one of calm determination.
+In fact, the Home Guard were not issued with Thompsons until March 1941 and the Auxiliary Units even later in May 1941.
+(H 5850).
+See more Dorking photos HERE.

 Original wartime caption to a photograph taken on a Ross-shire Home Guard exercise in August 1941: 'A Fifth Columnist masquerading as a nurse-maid, shoots a sentry when challenged at the road block'.
 Another posed photograph whose static nature obscures the serious intent of training in how to properly man a roadblock.
 The key figures here are the Home Guard in the background, carefully covering the encounter.